projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 The ChConveyor is a body that has a rectangular collision surface that simulates a conveyor belt.

+See @ref chrono::ChConveyor for API details.

 ## Basic shapes

-- ChBodyEasySphere,
+- @ref chrono::ChBodyEasySphere,
-- ChBodyEasyCylinder,
+- @ref chrono::ChBodyEasyCylinder,
-- ChBodyEasyBox,
+- @ref chrono::ChBodyEasyBox,
-- ChBodyEasyConvexHull,
+- @ref chrono::ChBodyEasyConvexHull,
-- ChBodyEasyClusterOfSpheres,
+- @ref chrono::ChBodyEasyClusterOfSpheres,

 Those are ready-to-use bodies that simplify the definition of body properties in case the body is a simple shape such as a box, a sphere, etc.